 - The council expects projects to be completed in a timely manner and will not fund projects beyond three years.

 - A final report must be submitted within 30 days of the grant's expiration.
 Failure to submit the final report will result in the faculty member being ineligible for future funding from the councils.
-This report should delineate the activities conducted during the grant, describe the achievement of the project outcomes as outlined in the proposal, and list financial expenditures (include copies of all invoices over $100).
+This report should delineate the activities conducted during the grant, and describe the achievement of the project outcomes as outlined in the proposal.